juanprida/random-forest-from-scratch/README.md

 A minimal implementation of different tree-based-models with a scikit learn-like API (`.fit()` and `.predict()` ;)) in fully Python.

-First model (and only so far) is `DecisionTreeClassifier` looks to minimize impurity in target data by creating partitions of the samples.
+First model (and only so far) is `DecisionTreeClassifier` which looks to minimize impurity in target data by creating partitions of the samples.
 We stick to gini coefficient for measuring impurity.

 ### Example usage
 ```